Updated June 17, 2022

 #1: Don’t Buy a Motorcycle More Than 10 years old

-The older something is, the more likely it is to break.
+Generally speaking, though, the older something is, the more likely it is to break.
 This is especially true when there are engines involved.

 #2: Look at Both Really Popular & Unpopular Models

 Example: early model-year Suzuki SV650’s.
-The SV650 wasn’t an immediate sales sensation, and you can find early model years for a great price.
-Per Kelly Blue Book, a 2004 SV650 averages $2,575.
-A 2004 Suzuki GS500F—a model that wasn’t as popular as other models in the entry-level sportbike category – averages $2,175.
+The SV650 wasn’t an immediate sales sensation, and you can find early versions for a great price.
+Per the Kelly Blue Book, a 2004 SV650 averages $2,575.
+Meanwhile, a 2004 Suzuki GS500F—a model that wasn’t as popular as other entry-level sport bikes—averages $2,175.

 Apply the same concept when shopping new.